SAhmadrezaAnaami/Alive-Or-Dead-Human-Detection/README.md

 # Alive-Or-Dead-Human-Detection
-this is a project that Detect and active(alive) or non-active(dead) human in front of camera using deep learning methods in python
+This project implements a deep learning approach in Python using TensorFlow to detect and classify human activity (alive/dead) in video footage captured by a camera.